Skip to main content

 Workflow:

 2. If the solution is clear, respond.
-Otherwise, submit code snippets to inspect or clarify any ambiguity, focusing on pre-defined objects as needed.
+Otherwise, submit code via the `python` tool call to inspect or clarify any ambiguity{% if has_global_resources %}, focusing on pre-defined objects as needed{% endif %}.

 2. If the solution is clear, respond.
-Otherwise, submit code snippets to inspect or clarify any ambiguity.
+Otherwise, submit code snippets to inspect or clarify any ambiguity{% if has_global_resources %}, focusing on pre-defined objects as needed{% endif %}.

 4. Iterate until you deem the task to be completed.

-- Put you final string answer in a `return` statement in a code block, OR
+- Put your final string answer in a `return` statement in a code block, OR

 - Respond directly with text (without using a code block)